Rudy Rochman: Early life

-Rochman's maternal grandparents were Sephardic Jews from Morocco and his paternal grandparents were Ashkenazi Jews.
-According to him, both sides of his family are of the Tribe of Levi.
-He was born in Paris, France, but moved to Israel when he was three years old.
+Rochman was born in Paris, France, but moved to Israel when he was three years old.
 Two years later, his family moved to the United States.
 In 2000, at the age of seven, Rochman experienced antisemitism after being physically removed from a bus in London, England, for being Jewish; he has described this experience as the origin for his will to defend Jews worldwide.

 Rochman served in the Paratroopers Brigade of the Israel Defense Forces from 2011 to 2013.
 Following his discharge, he attended the University of California, Los Angeles, but later transferred to Columbia University after seeing that it was named the most antisemitic university in North America, hoping to help defend the Jewish people there.
-He graduated from Columbia University in 2018 with a BA in political science.
+He graduated from Columbia University in 2018.

 Activism

 Rochman is a noted speaker and writer on Jewish rights.
 He frequently speaks at college campuses and to organizations that are pro-Israel.
-He is also known for his work as a Jewish and Israel rights activist on social media, where he has gained thousands of followers and subscribers across platforms and services such as Facebook, Instagram, YouTube, and Twitter.
+He is also known for his work as a Jewish and Israel rights activist on social media, where he has hundreds of thousands of followers.

 During his studies at Columbia University in New York City, Rochman founded the school's chapter for Students Supporting Israel and served as its president.
-In 2018, he received the "36 Under 36" award as a recognition for his influence as a young leader.
 In 2020, Rochman ran in the World Zionist Congress elections as part of the Vision slate.
-He currently serves on the board of The Israel Innovation Fund, a philanthropic organization, and as part of the leadership team of HaBayit, a platform that aims to bring unity through dialogue between Israelis and Palestinians.
+As of 2020, he serves on the board of The Israel Innovation Fund, a philanthropic organization, and as part of the leadership team of HaBayit, a platform that aims to bring unity through dialogue between Israelis and Palestinians.

 Rochman has been working on a documentary series called We Were Never Lost, which interviews "lesser-known Jewish communities".

 Arrest in Nigeria

-In July 2021, Rochman and two other Israeli filmmakers were arrested by Nigeria's secret police, the State Security Service, while filming the We Were Never Lost documentary.
+In July 2021, Rochman and two other Israeli filmmakers were arrested in Nigeria while filming the We Were Never Lost documentary.
 Although not having political motives for their visit, they were suspected to be politically involved with the conflict between Biafran separatists and the Nigerian government after meeting with the Igbo Jewish community.
 They were released after being imprisoned for 20 days in reportedly "horrendous conditions" and were "officially cleared of all wrongdoing".